svnaptic/DC2-MercuriChat/README.md

 **NOTE:** All of these steps were based off of [TutorialPoint's WebSocket page](http://www.tutorialspoint.com/html5/html5_websocket.htm) with minor modifications to how I went through downloading and installing it.

+Week of 4/12
+* After spending a significant amount of time trying to install websocket-rails gem (module) which we chose because its api allowed for the most elegant coding style in our opinion, we switched to the Faye websocket gem.
+* Server is up running as Rack middleware between the server and the client.
+* Realized that reading the Rails source code to try to find the most elegant way to interface with its behind-the-scenes encryption algorithms (and to learn more about cookie handling and security) was too time consuming, and found how to decrypt cookies in the middleware online.
+* Server can send and recieve to one client only.
+Our original plan was to spawn a thread with a websocket for each client in the middleware (making sure everything is threadsafe, of course!), so to send a message from one client to another, two threads would have to be open, each with a websocket listening for a message.
+However, Rack is throwing an error when we spawn a thread, and there isn't a lot of documentation on that particular error.